dawidkotarba/dawidkotarba.github.io/README.md

 ### Credits:
 - Evgeny Ignatik: idea of having such a site with twenty seventeen theme
-- Theme: twenty seventeen from Wordpress
+- Theme: twenty seventeen from WordPress (https://pl.wordpress.org/themes/twentyseventeen/)

 Images from Unsplash by:
 - Victor Malyushev